Tricklebyte/SQLProcTester/README.md

 ```

 ### Create the Input Model for the first test
-The input model for this test will contain the other input fields besides ConnectionString which has already been set in the Constructor.
+The input model contains the data required to execute the stored procedure (except for the ConnectionString which has already been globally set in the Constructor).
+<br/> The example test uses a Json file to create the input model.
+<br/> It supplies input values for the stored procedure name and parameters.
+<br/>  The json below will execute a stored procedure named **spGetById**
+<br/>  The stored procedure will be passed a single parameter of type **int** with the name **id** and the value **1**

 ```c#
     SpExecInput input = new SpExecInput